18F/checklistomania/README.md

 This tool is a checklist manager with some neat-O features:
 * Focus on what is actionable: central page is a simple list of things you can take action on now, in order of urgency.
-* Checklists are centrally defined, allowing any member to subscribe to the authoritative checklist
+* Checklists are centrally defined, allowing any member to subscribe to the authoritative checklist.
-* Checklist items deadlines can be set according to a fixed date or relative to completion of other items
+* Checklist items deadlines can be set according to a fixed date or relative to completion of other items.
-* All members of team can view other peoples checklists, so admins can see everyone's status at a glance
+* All members of team can view other peoples checklists, so admins can see everyone's status at a glance.

 Here's some screenshots to give you a sense of the look & feel: